foundriesio/docs/source/reference-manual/factory/data-retention.rst

 hub.foundries.io
 ~~~~~~~~~~~~~~~~
-User container images are managed by this service.
+Container images are managed by this service.
 Devices pull container updates from this service.
 Data gets stored in a multi-regional Google Storage Bucket within the United States and gets deleted when a Factory gets deleted.